-Although popcorn is the world champion, some other grains and pseudograins -- such as quinoa -- can be popped or puffed to lighten their texture.
-You won't get the huge puffy kernels you see in commercial cereal, which are created in a vacuum, but puffing gives an unique different texture.
+Although popcorn is the champion, some other grains and pseudograins — such as quinoa — can be popped or puffed to lighten their texture.
+Puffed quinoa won't give you the huge puffy kernels you see in commercial cereal, which are created in a vacuum, but puffing gives an unique different texture.

-The quinoa plant grows vigorously in the harsh climates and poor soils, producing spinach-like greens and copious quantities of its tiny seeds.
-Like amaranth and buckwheat, it's not a true grain, so its seeds have a notably different nutritional profile.
+The quinoa plant grows vigorously in harsh climates and poor soils, producing spinach-like greens and copious quantities of its tiny seeds.
+Like amaranth and buckwheat, puffed quinoa isn't a true grain, so its seeds have a notably different nutritional profile.

 Preparing the Seeds

 Like most plant foods that boast high levels of nutritional value, quinoa comes complete with a chemical defense against marauding insects and animals.
 Its seeds have a sticky coating containing a bitter chemical called saponin, which gives them a harshly bitter chemical flavor.

 Puffing the Quinoa

 Cover the pot and shake the pan vigorously to keep the quinoa from sticking.
 If you use a pot at least six inches deep, you can pop it without a lid and use a silicon spatula to stir the quinoa.
 Turn it out onto a sheet pan to cool.

 Using the Quinoa

 Puffed quinoa is barely larger than its original size, though its texture is markedly different.
 Toast it gently at 225 degrees Fahrenheit to dry and crisp the puffed grain and use it as a breakfast cereal, either on its own or in your favorite granola or muesli mixture.

-- Whole Grains Council: Quinoa -- March Grain of the Month
+- Whole Grains Council: "Quinoa — March Grain of the Month"